status-im/nim-chronicles/README.md

 http://wiki.c2.com/?DynamicScoping

-A dynamic scope is usually used to track what is the reason why a particular library function is being called (e.g. you are opening a file as a result of a particular network request):
+A dynamic scope is usually used to track the reason why a particular library function is being called (e.g. you are opening a file as a result of a particular network request):

 ``` nim
 proc onNewRequest(req: Request) =